Ivo-Balbaert/The_Way_to_Jai/book/06A_bool_and_number_types.md

 It contains amongst others:
 * a list of constants like PI, TAU, FLOAT64_MIN, FLOAT64_MAX, FLOAT64_INFINITY, FLOAT64_NAN
-* a set of common mathematical functions, like abs,log2
+* a set of common mathematical functions, like abs, log2, etc.
 * color utility procedures
 * a set of common mathematical objects, such as Vector2, Vector3, Vector4, Quaternion, Matrix2, Matrix3 and Matrix4, Plane, which are all structs